-SP=EEDTM assumes that all statutory requirements for community engagement will be met by those undertaking the process.
+SP=EED® assumes that all statutory requirements for community engagement in Scotland will be met by those undertaking the process.
 See www.scotland.gov.uk/Topics/Built-Environment/planning

-As used in SP=EEDTM, the term stakeholder refers to any member of the public, group or organisation, involved in any way with engagement.
+As used in SP=EED®, the term stakeholder refers to any member of the public, group or organisation, involved in any way with engagement.

-As used in SP=EEDTM, the term partner refers to any member of the public, group or organisation involved in engagement at Level 3.
+As used in SP=EED®, the term partner refers to any member of the public, group or organisation involved in engagement at Level 3.

-SP=EEDTM stands for Scottish Planning = Effective Engagement and Delivery and is a practical guide to engagement in planning, devised and produced by Planning Aid for Scotland (PAS).
+SP=EED® stands for Successful Planning = Effective Engagement and Delivery and is a practical guide to engagement in planning, devised and produced by PAS.
 It is targeted at all stakeholders in Scotland's planning system and is designed to help design, deliver and assess the process of engagement.
-By drawing on good practice and PAS's research, experience of engagement and independent expertise, SP=EEDTM sets out a framework which anyone can use.
+By drawing on good practice and PAS's research, experience of engagement and independent expertise, SP=EED® sets out a framework which anyone can use.
+SP=EED® is mentioned in the Scottish Government's Planning Advice Note 3/2010 on Community Engagement.
+These SP=EED® principles of effective engagement are also applicable outwith the Scottish context.

-When can SP=EED[TM] be used?
+When can SP=EED® be used?

-SP=EEDTM can be used to guide the engagement process for planning authority, developer or community-led plans or proposals, or it can assist community groups and members of the public in suggesting to planning authorities or developers how they would like to be consulted.
+SP=EED® can be used to guide the engagement process for planning authority, developer or community-led plans or proposals, or it can assist community groups and members of the public in suggesting to planning authorities or developers how they would like to be consulted.
+The level and type of engagement should be designed on a case-bycase basis, ideally in collaboration with those who will participate.

-Can SP=EED[TM] be used outwith planning?
+Can SP=EED® be used outwith planning?

-While SP=EEDTM is designed specifically for engagement in planning, it is equally applicable to other development consent consultation procedures e.g. power stations (including renewable energy developments), transmission line or pipeline applications, harbour orders, transport and works orders, traffic regulation orders and private bill procedures.
-In future, with the Marine (Scotland) Act 2010 coming into force, it will equally apply to new marine planning procedures.
+While SP=EED® is designed specifically for engagement in planning, it is equally applicable to community planning processes and other development consent consultation procedures e.g. power stations (including renewable energy developments), transmission line or pipeline applications, harbour orders, transport and works orders, traffic regulation orders and private bill procedures.

-What is the aim of $SP = EED^{TM}$?
+What is the aim of SP=EED®?

-SP=EEDTM aims to enhance the overall quality of engagement in Scotland, thereby contributing to a planning system where effective engagement leads to greater efficiency in the delivery of development.
+SP=EED® aims to enhance the overall quality of community engagement in Scotland, thereby contributing to a planning system where effective engagement and participation leads to greater efficiency in the delivery of development.
 Both effective engagement, and public involvement in the design process, can lead to better proposals and fewer objections, meaning quicker progress through the planning process.
-SP=EEDTM also aims to spread and share good practice throughout the planning community in Scotland.
+SP=EED® also aims to spread and share good practice throughout the planning community in Scotland and, where appropriate, achieve a co-production approach.